woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode1.md

 ## Act 1

 **Richard**: Excuse me.
 My name is Richard Stewart.
 I’m a photographer.
-May I take a picture you and your little boy?
+May I take a picture of you and your little boy?

 **Mrs. Vann**: What’s it for?